Communication services sector reshuffle: "De-FAANGing" of the Technology Sector

 After the close of the market on Friday, September 21, 2018, the technology sectors of the S&P 500 Index and the Global Industry Classification Standard (GICS) underwent a huge change, that reshuffled the sector in which certain telecommunication and information technology companies would be placed.
 "FAANG" is an acronym representing the tech giants Facebook, Apple, Amazon, Netflix and Google.
 Therefore "de-FAANGing" is a unique reshuffling of these companies to properly fit them into new sectors, because they have been the companies that have helped the U.S. Stock Market considerably in these past five years.
 The overlap of these companies caused certain sectors to gain too much weight in the S&P 500 and this reshuffling promised a boost in trading volume for all companies involved and affected by the new sector change.
 This new sector, known as Communication Services, includes some major information technology companies such as Facebook and Google's parent company, Alphabet, as well as large Consumer Discretionary companies, such as Netflix and Comcast.
 As well as these two shifts, a complete move for the Telecommunication Services sector into the new Communication Services sector also occurred.
 This new sector is important because it recognizes how media, telecommunications and different Internet companies assimilate regardless of their overall differences in the services they provided.
 The MSCI plans to follow a similar reshuffling throughout October and into November to match this reshuffling of the S&P 500 and GICS.
 This Communication Services sector is a revamping of a smaller sector, Telecommunications Services, that included Verizon and AT&T. However, it will now include at least eighteen companies from the Information Technology and Consumer Discretionary sectors, along with a slight name change.
 Lastly, this reshuffling is so important because it is the second time since 1999 a sector has been added to stock indices.

 The Reason Behind the "De-FAANGing"

-When the S&P 500 and GICS announced this major tech reshuffling last year, it was met with much controversy and questioning from those concerned about dividend yields and protection of their investments.
+When the S&P 500 and GICS announced this major tech reshuffling in 2018, it was met with much controversy and questioning from those concerned about dividend yields and protection of their investments.
 They responded by saying: "(Reclassification) is a step towards acknowledging the convergence of telecommunications, media, and select internet companies and the overlapping services rendered by these companies, within the Global Industry Classification Standard Structure."